Light Dark

 cancel("Operation cancelled by user")

-// Cancellation with data
+// Cancellation with structured details

 cancel("Task timeout", {"elapsed": 30000})